Agencies · Ministries · Water Institutions · Utilities · Sponsors

 Hybrid First.
 Sensor-Enhanced Where Useful.

 NATWATA's verification model is designed to work in real conditions - where connectivity, budgets, and field realities vary.
-Hybrid MRV combines field evidence, operator reports, and community validation as the baseline.
+App-captured evidence and configurable digital inspections are the baseline.
 Industrial-grade IoT sensors (pH, turbidity, DO, flow) can be added where the site and institutional context justify it, strengthening telemetry without becoming a precondition for operation.

 NATWATA does not require sensors to function.
 Sensor coverage is progressive, context-dependent, and never a precondition for verifying maintenance.